quasarblues/50_Projects_50_Days_Udemy/password_generator/README.md

 This project generates a password that can be copied to a clipboard.

+I updated this project to randomize the characters used in the password.
+I used the 'Knuth Shuffle' method.

 ## Acknowledgements

 I would like to give credit to instructors [Brad Traversy](https://www.udemy.com/user/brad-traversy/) and [Florin Pop](https://www.udemy.com/user/popflorin/)  for the excellent tutorial.
 The course provided invaluable insights and guidance throughout the project.